 Why can they do it when we can’t?
 Maybe it is just worth a try asking another family member to have a try at giving the medicine.
 In our family I asked my Mum, Elizabeth’s Nana.
 She often behaves much better for my mum than she does for me.

-8. If ALL Else Fails – Restraint may be needed
+8. If ALL Else Fails – It may be that you need to be forceful

 9. Give Lots of Praise Afterwards